typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 The `JavaServerAppPackaging` plugin provides all the features provided by the `JavaAppPackaging` plugin with some additional [server features](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/index.html#features) such as daemon user/group support and support for `/etc/default`.

-Please note that you must choose to enable either `JavaAppPackaging` or `JavaServerAppPackaging` - you _can't_ enable both.
+Please note that you must choose to enable either `JavaAppPackaging` or `JavaServerAppPackaging` - you _cannot_ enable both.

 To enable the JavaAppPackaging plugin, add the `enablePlugins` instruction to the module declaration in the `build.sbt`: